-Go Mini Wiki: Zero-Dependency High-Integrity File Store
+Go Mini Wiki: Zero-Dependency File-Based Web Application

 The Forge Specs